stefandreyer/CODESYS-MQTT/README.md

 - now is done with callbacks
 - see the TestMQTTGithubInterfaceExampleTopicAndPayload examples, there you can see the benefits.
-You can publish direkt to the instance an variable name, and the lib is doing the rest have fun!
+You can publish direkt to the instance and variable name, and the lib is doing the rest have fun!

 # Dependencies